neelmewada/CrystalEngine/Docs/CrystalPackageFileFormatSpec.md

 ### Virtual Asset Path (String) (IF asset == 1)

-Only exists if IsAsset (previous byte) is true!
+Valid only if IsAsset (previous byte) is true!
+Otherwise a `00` byte.
 It is a string denoting the virtual path to the asset.
 Example:

 `2f` `45` `6e` `67` `69` `6e` ... `72` `65` `00`

-/Engine/Assets/Texture
+/Engine/Assets/Texture.asset

 ### Object Class TypeName (String)